PAST EVENTS OF THE

 Webinar 3: Year in Review

-“In 2025, we will see a broadening of the ecosystem around renewable energy with greater localization as an inevitable risk management strategy.”
+“In 2025, we will see a broadening of the ecosystem around renewable energy with greater localisation as an inevitable risk management strategy.”

 Rolake Akinkugbe-Filani, Non-Executive Director & Member, Investment Committee, ALL ON